freshgum-bubbles/typedi/website/docs/guide/services/usage-in-javascript.md

 :::caution

-As with `Service`, don't forget to place any dependencies your service requires in the array.
+As with [`Service`][service-api-ref], don't forget to place any dependencies your service requires in the array.
 Otherwise, TypeDI won't know your service requires them, and won't pass them in as arguments.

 :::